-Stanimir Vaglenov is the online projects manager at Media Group Bulgaria.
+Stanimir Vaglenov is a Bulgarian journalist who works for Media Group Bulgaria.

 Stanimir Vaglenov